VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Experimental Results

 The set of combinations tested are as follows: \begin{itemize} \item \textbf{VILENS-LVI:} lidar and visual feature tracking with preintegrated IMU but no leg kinematics.
 This is the same configuration as \cite{Wisth2020lidar}. \item \textbf{VILENS-LVIK:} lidar and visual feature tracking, with preintegrated IMU and including leg kinematics. \item \textbf{VILENS-IR:} only ICP registration and preintegrated IMU.
 As a fair comparison, we use the IMU to undistort point clouds.
 In this configuration, the output is limited by the frequency of ICP and thus can only run at \SI{2}{\hertz}. \item \textbf{VILENS:} lidar and visual feature tracking, preintegrated IMU, leg kinematics, and ICP registration.
 This is the full algorithm proposed in this paper.
 (Where no letters are appended to the word VILENS we mean this version.) \end{itemize} Note that the same settings have been used for all configurations, with just different modules activated for each experiment.

-For comparison we also tested CompSLAM \cite{Khattak2020} which is a loosely coupled filter which combines lidar-inertial odometry (LOAM \cite{zhang2017loam}), visual-inertial odometry (ROVIO \cite{Bloesch2017rovio}), and kinematic-inertial odometry (TSIF \cite{Bloesch2017tsif}).
+For comparison we also tested CompSLAM \cite{Khattak2020} which is a loosely coupled filter combining lidar-inertial odometry (LOAM \cite{zhang2017loam}), visual-inertial odometry (ROVIO \cite{Bloesch2017rovio}), and kinematic-inertial odometry (TSIF \cite{Bloesch2017tsif}).
 It uses heuristics to switch between modalities.
 LOAM is its primary modality and has a frequency of \SI{5}{\hertz}.
-CompSLAM was also developed and tested on the ANYmal robots during the DARPA SubT Challenge \cite{Tranzatto2021cerberus}.
+CompSLAM was also tested and deployed on the ANYmal robots of the winning team of the DARPA Subterranean Challenge \cite{Tranzatto2021cerberus}.

 \Figures \ref{fig:fsc-trajectory} and \ref{fig:corsham-trajectory} illustrate the high level performance of VILENS.
 It can be seen that the estimated trajectory closely matches the ground truth, showing the accuracy of this approach.
 Note that VILENS is an odometry system --- no loop closures are performed in this system.
 However VILENS can be integrated with an external SLAM system such as \cite{Ramezani2020lidarslam}.